• Home

 Instructions

 • Heat oil in Dutch oven over medium-high heat until shimmering.
-Add the bacon and lean ground beef and cook, stirring often, until beginning to brown, for about 3 to 5 minutes.
+Add the bacon and cook until browned and a little crispy, and then add the lean ground beef and cook, stirring often, until browned, for about 3 to 5 minutes.
 Drain just a little of the fat if needed (depending on how lean your ground beef is).
 Stir in the onion, carrots and celery and cook until vegetables are softened, for about 5 to 7 minutes.
 Stir in garlic, oregano, red pepper flakes, and anchovy paste and cook until fragrant, for about 1 to 2 minutes.

 • Stir in tomatoes, scraping up any browned bits.
 Add Parmesan rind and beans.
 Bring to a boil, then reduce heat to low and simmer to blend flavors, for about 10 minutes.